 Listing a Space

-For space owners one of the most important tasks on the platform is creating a listing their space.
-Some of the challenges in designing this flow was creating an efficient process for gathering assets and data on a space as well as accomodating the approval process which could take up to 24 hours after the listing had been created.
+For space owners, one of the most important tasks on the platform is creating a listing for their space.
+Some of the challenges in designing this flow were creating an efficient process for gathering assets and data on their space as well as accommodating the approval process which could take up to 24 hours after the listing had been created.

 Each screen within the application was wireframed so the team could identify the required functionality and user interface elements need to perform the goal of the product or feature.
-Below are a sample of some of the artifacts produced in the wireframing phase.
+Below is a sample of some of the artifacts produced in the wireframing phase..